bsdimp/freebsd-git-docs/src-cvt.md

 ## Migrating from a Subversion tree

-This section will cover a couple of common scenarios for migrating from using the FreeBSD Subversion repo to the FreeBSD docs repo.
+This section will cover a couple of common scenarios for migrating from using the FreeBSD Subversion repo to the FreeBSD source git repo.
 The FreeBSD Git conversion is still in beta status, so some minor things may change between this and going into production.